 IDW continues to diversify its Artist’s Edition line with Marvel Covers Artist’s Edition, a collection of nothing but.
 Of course this time around there is no story, just page after page of Marvel covers.

 And what a collection it is!
-Below is a picture of the table of contents; no gallery this time around as it’s normally made of covers and extras and this volume is all covers.
+Above is a picture of the table of contents; no gallery this time around as it’s normally made of covers and extras and this volume is all covers.
 Well, almost all covers: there is a foldout with the Arthur Adams Wolverine standee on one side and the Mike Zeck Captain America poster on the other; like so many others I had both as posters on my wall as a teen.

 The list is extensive and covers a wide range of artists and eras, with heavy support of Gil Kane, John Byrne, Frank Miller, Arthur Adams, Jack Kirby, John Romita and Dave Cockrum.
 I don’t remember seeing the Sandy Plunkett Solo Avengers cover on the stands but it is a standout piece, as are many others that may have slipped under the radar.
 Sure, we all have our favorites and will bemoan them missing but this is an impressive collection and cries out for additional volumes.
 How about a DC volume from the 1950s and 1960s with twice-up art…